Fedora 29 got released today! This version of Fedora features a lot of new features and systemwide improvements.

 Fedora Atomic Workstation is being renamed to Fedora Silverblue in this release of Fedora.
 For those not aware, Fedora Silverblue is one of the several official spins of Fedora Workstation.
 This modern Linux OS spin is more secure as desktop applications are shipped and run as flatpaks, and development mostly happens inside containers.
 Therefore, you will see transactional updates, increased Isolation, and easier change tracking.
 Fedora Silverblue is expected to be fully mature for Fedora 30 release.

 4. Fedora Xfce

-Xfce desktop environment has always been on 4.12.x package which uses GTK2 and is almost stale.
+Xfce desktop environment has always been on 4.12.x package, which uses GTK2 and is almost stale.
 Fedora 29 will utilize GTK3.
 Significant work has been completed to migrate the DE to GTK-3 completely.
-The obvious benefit to this migration is the use of a modern and actively maintained toolkit.
+The obvious benefit of this migration is the use of a modern and actively maintained toolkit.

 5. Liberation Fonts 2

 Liberation fonts in Fedora 29 will be upgraded to Liberation 2.00.3 version from current Liberation fonts 1.07.4.
 If you still love the current one for some reason, they would always be available in the form of a Copr repository.
 Liberation Fonts 2 is already six years old font that’s popular due to being a fork of Chrome OS’s “Croscore” fonts.

 The latest version of Python, which is version 3.7, will be included in this new release.